 The base for the art retreat is a traditional farmhouse nestling between medieval hilltop villages off the tourist trail.
-La Casa Rosa was carefully restored by the previous owner and lovingly nurtured by our family for almost 20 years.
+La Casa Rosa retains its rustic charm.

 The week offers opportunities to sketch during morning visits to sites with historic frescoes and spectacular landscape views.
 The afternoon is reserved for self-directed art-making and reflection.
 Discussions on our artistic or personal response to the sites visited are encouraged.